 - Burning for Revenge

 - The Other Side of Dawn

-Sadly I have only just finished the first book: Tomorrow, When the War began.
+Each time I start a new book in the series I’ll highlight the book I’m reading Purple.
 There are 7 books in the series.
 I hope you get to read the Tomorrow series.

 P.S I put the books in order.

 Earth’s Has A New Friend!!!!!!!!!!!!!!!!!!

 Earth has a new constant companion.
 NASA explains this: